Minnesota DHS launches new Medicaid program to combat homelessness

 “We know that housing is a powerful determinant of health,” said Erin Sullivan Sutton, director of housing and support services at the state Department of Human Services (DHS), which launched the new benefit on Monday.
 “You are more apt to be healthy if you have some stability in your life and a home.”

+The process for creating the new benefits package was set in motion five years ago, when the federal Centers for Medicare & Medicaid Services issued a critical bulletin outlining how Medicaid could cover housing-related services.

-Those who qualify for the new services would get help finding a place to live, making sure a home is safe and ready to move in, as well as assistance negotiating leases with a landlord.
+Those who qualify for the new services would get help finding a place to live, making sure a home is safe and ready to move in, as well as assistance negotiating with potential landlords.
 But unlike many short-term housing programs, the support services do not end once a person moves into a home.
-The program also pays for a variety of tenant services, such as early identification of behavioral problems, designed to prevent evictions.
+The program also pays for a variety of tenant services, such as early identification of behavioral problems and tenant training, designed to prevent evictions.

 The new Medicaid benefit does not cover the cost of rent, but it would help cover tenant services that are provided by a patchwork of organizations across the state.
 Until now, these providers have had to cobble together funding through federal, state and local agencies, often combined with private grants, to pay for such services.
 Sometimes the services are interrupted or end when the money runs out, leaving tenants in the lurch, say nonprofit organizations.